dnsimple/dnsimple-support/content/articles/dnsimple-anycast-nameservers.markdown

 ---
-title: DNSimple Anycast Name Servers
+title: Anycast DNS
 excerpt:
 categories:
 - DNS
 ---

-# DNSimple Anycast Name Servers
+# DNSimple Anycast DNS Service

-All domains at DNSimple are now served through Anycast.
-Please use the name servers from the [DNSimple Name Servers](http://support.dnsimple.com/articles/dnsimple-nameservers) support article for all domains.
+All domains at DNSimple are served through Anycast.
+Simply use the name servers from the [DNSimple Name Servers](http://support.dnsimple.com/articles/dnsimple-nameservers) support article for your domain.

-If you would like to know more about why Anycast is good for you, then [read this support article](http://support.dnsimple.com/articles/why-anycast-dns).

 DNSimple currently has servers in 5 locations around the world: